Man ticketed for not social distancing at New Glasgow Walmart

 A Trenton man was ticketed for failing to social distance while shopping in New Glasgow.

-New Glasgow Regional Police say they ticketed the 54 year old man for not maintaining 2 meters between himself and other shoppers at Walmart.
-Police say they issued the summary offence ticket, which carries a fine of $1,000, just after 5:00 p.m. on Wednesday.
+New Glasgow Regional Police say they ticketed the 54-year-old man for not maintaining two meters between himself and other shoppers at Walmart.
+Police say they issued the summary offence ticket, which carries a fine of $1,000, just after 5 p.m. on Wednesday.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]